 The Ultimate Force of Animation and Manifestation

-In other words, heka also signifies consecration of universal energy that in turn refers to the god’s ability to empower humans with creative thoughts and reactions and later convert them into their physical formations in the mortal world.
+In other words, heka also signifies the consecration of universal energy that, in turn, refers to the god’s ability to empower humans with creative thoughts and reactions and later convert them into their physical formations in the mortal world.
 Thus, heka is a powerful force that serves as the ultimate force of animation and manifestation of every known and available ritual or ceremony.
 The magical use of amulets or in perspective with Sau, the term heku is very indicative of an image provided with a form and then fill it up with the power of heka.

 Just like any other religion, even ancient Egypt had its own dosage of magical powers that sought to animate every form of creation.
-Egyptian heka is very old and extremely powerful with its suggestive symbolic gestures and actions.
-The principle of magic was very common in the ancient empires of Egypt and everyone considered it a real force.
-Egyptian heka influenced several civilizations of the world, more so the great empires of Asia Minor, Rome and Greece.
+Egyptian heka is very old and extremely powerful, with its suggestive symbolic gestures and actions.
+The principle of magic was very common in the ancient empires of Egypt, and everyone considered it a real force.
+Egyptian heka influenced several civilizations of the world, more so the great empires of Asia Minor, Rome, and Greece.
 The Egyptian god Thoth is synonymous with the Greek Hermes Trismegistus, who was also the deity for wisdom and learning.

 the all-important potency that provided power to the creator at the beginning of time

 sacred texts and scriptures that provide invaluable insight on magic

 magical rituals or treatments and other sundry procedures